 Conservation and the way that community use parks and open space has been shown to have economic benefits for the community, and the annual economic value of outdoor recreation to the nation has been estimated at $730 billion, according to the Outdoor Industry Association.
-At Cullman City Parks & Recreation, this economic value can be clearly seen at our Farmers Market, held at the Festhalle Market Platz in downtown Cullman.
+At Cullman Parks, Recreation, & Sports Tourism, this economic value can be clearly seen at our Farmers Market, held at the Festhalle Market Platz in downtown Cullman.
 The market is held each year from April through October (with an extended season that runs from November through March), and it lends space for farmers to offer their produce in rain, shine, hot, or cold weather conditions.
 The agriculture industry has always been incredibly important to the Cullman community, and the annual Farmers Market is our way of promoting that industry.

-For gardeners, Cullman City Parks & Recreation offers a Community Garden at Nesmith Park annually from March through October.
+For gardeners, Cullman Parks, Recreation, & Sports Tourism offers a Community Garden at Nesmith Park annually from March through October.
 For a small fee, gardeners can take advantage of a plot at the garden, and gardening classes and group work sessions are also offered.
 Nesmith Park is also the home of Eco Day, a new event for 2017 that includes a free expo of outdoor, garden, and organic vendors and hands-on activities for kids of all ages to learn more about gardening and conservation.

 This event is the first of its kind for Cullman Parks & Recreation, and it shows a renewed commitment to conservation for the department moving forward.